Stream live music for free: Virtual gigs & classic shows from Elton John, Little Mix, Oasis & more

 Previous live shows you can catch up on

 Like Radiohead and Metallica, Foo Fighters began adding footage of classic live shows from the archives to their YouTube channel for fans to enjoy during lockdown.
-Yet Dave Grohl and friends must have forgotten their password, as they've only posted three shows, and the last of those was added a month ago.
-That said, there is still over five hours of live Foos to enjoy at Hyde Park, London, in June 2006; Pantages Theatre, Los Angeles, in August 2006; and Wembley Stadium, London, in June 2008.
+Yet Dave Grohl and friends must have forgotten their password, as they've only posted three shows, and the last of those was added back in May.
+That said, there is still over five hours of live Foos to enjoy – at Hyde Park, London in June 2006; Pantages Theater, Los Angeles in August 2006; and Wembley Stadium, London in June 2008.

 Eclectic dance music collective Major Lazer began a live-streaming series known as A Very Lazer Sunday in March, where DJs Diplo, Walshy Fire and Ape Drums, as well as a supporting cast, looked to recreate their energetic live shows remotely.
-The series sadly seems to have come to a close a month or so back, but you can catch up on nine of the 10 instalments (the seventh seems to have gone walkies) across Facebook and YouTube.
+The series seems to have come to a close in May, but you can catch up on nine of the 10 instalments (the seventh seems to have gone walkies) across Facebook and YouTube.

-The alternative rock giants from Oxford have been pillaging the archives to post a classic live show on their YouTube channel each week.
-At the time of writing they've posted 10 gigs, all of which are still available to watch, includeing Astoria, London, in May 1994; Live From A Tent, Dublin, in October 2000; Coachella, California, in April 2012; and Summer Sonic, Japan, in August 2016.
+The alternative rock giants from Oxford pillaged the archives to post a classic live show on their YouTube channel each week from April to July.
+They posted 13 gigs in total, all of which are still available to watch, including Astoria, London in May 1994; Live From A Tent, Dublin in October 2000; Coachella, California in April 2012; Summer Sonic, Japan in August 2016; and São Paulo, Brazil in April 2018.

 American heavy metal godfathers Metallica are doing similar to Radiohead and posting one of their favourite live performances on YouTube each week.
-There are 12 shows currently available to watch, including Chicago in August 1983; Muskegon, Michigan, in November 1991; Salt Lake City, Utah, in January 1997; Copenhagen in July 2009; and Slane Castle, Ireland, in June 2019.
+There are 19 shows currently available to watch, including Chicago in August 1983; Muskegon, Michigan in November 1991; Salt Lake City, Utah in January 1997; Copenhagen in July 2009; and Slane Castle, Ireland in June 2019.

 Sophie Ellis-Bextor, Instagram

-Every Friday since lockdown began, Murder On The Dancefloor singer Sophie Ellis-Bextor has been live-streaming her Kitchen Disco, where she performs a number of covers as well as her own songs.
+When lockdown began, Murder On The Dancefloor singer Sophie Ellis-Bextor began live-streaming her Kitchen Disco, where she performs a number of covers as well as her own songs in her kitchen every Friday.
 They're a family affair, with her husband Richard doing the filming and the couple's young sons often getting involved.
-While last Friday was sadly the last Kitchen Disco, you can catch all 10 previous performances on Sophie Ellis-Bextor's Instagram.
+While the Kitchen Disco sadly ended in May, you can catch all the previous discos on Sophie Ellis-Bextor's Instagram.

 Have your say